alison985/setting-up-mac-dev-environment/README.md

 * Dropbox
 * Sublime Text 3
 * You're logged in as an administrative user of the computer.
-* You want Python 2.7.x
+* You want Python 2.7.x (2.7 is end of life, upgrade to 3!)
 * You have a VPN already

 ## Basic Configuration